jbmorley/github-status/README.md

 ### Configuration

-For more nuanced reporting, `github-status` supports a global configuration file (`~/.github-status-configuration.yaml`)  which will be used when no command-line arguments are passed.
+For more nuanced reporting, GitHub Status supports a global configuration file (`~/.github-status-configuration.yaml`)  which will be used when no command-line arguments are passed.
 This lets you select the number of historical builds that are reported, require results for specific workflows, and require workflow runs come from specific branches (`main` and `master` are assumed by default).

 For example, my configuration file looks like this: